-A demo version of the Platone Market Platform is currently available in the ENG cloud infrastructure.
-This demo version was already used for a live demo to the partner of the consortium and will be used for recording a video to be presented during the Platone Mid-Term conference to the external stakeholders in September 2021.
+In addition, this demo version was already used for a live demo to the partner of the consortium and was used for recording a video presented during the Platone midterm conference to the external stakeholders in September 2021.

 The Platone Market Platform is available as open-source and three different versions of the platform will be released within the Platone project.
-The first version is already available here: https://git.rwthaachen.de/acs/public/deliverables/platone/platone-market-platform
+The second version is already available at the GitLab of the RWTH Aachen University [50].

-The platform could be deployed as a stand-alone platform or integrated with other platforms (e.g. the Platone Open Framework).
+The platform could be deployed as a stand-alone platform or integrated with other platforms (e.g., the Platone Open Framework).
 Guidelines for the deployment and the integration are also available as part of the documentation.